vs1491/ScrambleWordGame/README.md

 If you would like to contribute to this project, feel free to create a pull request.
 All contributions are welcome!

 Credits
-This game was created by [Your Name] as a personal project.
+This game was created by Vijay Kumar Shukla <a href="https://in.linkedin.com/in/vijay-kr-shukla-4961575a">(LinkedIn Profile)</a> as a personal project.